-There are lots of cool ways to utilize library resources within your own Moodle courses.
+There are lots of cool ways to utilize library information resources within your own Moodle courses.
 Many of these same techniques work even if you don't use Moodle!

 Examples include step-by-step instructions for embedding the resource within your course web page.